williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 7 February 2024
+* In the category #thingsidoatwork, I had a new experience today participating as one of the jury members in one of the run-up stages to national finals for [Ung Företagsamhet](https://www.linkedin.com/posts/williammilisic_thingsidoatwork-uf-innovation-activity-7161031040210198528-yOpb).

 ## 6 February 2024
 * A few reasons why having a [review process for Cloud services](https://www.linkedin.com/posts/williammilisic_sebtech-sebtechblog-sebcloud-activity-7160658814948540417-G4-g) is important.